-- a change of position. - a time penalty given in lieu of either: a ride through penalty or a change of position penalty. - a ride through. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a fine for speeding in the pit lane or a practice start violation. - a photo finish.
+- a change of position that takes place during a race. - a time penalty given in lieu of either: a ride through penalty or a change of position penalty. - a grid penalty imposed for a race on the same day. - a long lap penalty imposed for a race on the same day. - a ride through that takes place during a race or for a race on the same day. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a fine for speeding in the pit lane or a practice start violation. - a photo finish - a statement of fact by a judge of fact

-When no appeal may be lodged the decision of the Race Direction is final.
+When no appeal may be lodged the decision of the FIMNA Stewards Panel is final.

-3.4.6 Right of appeal to the MotoAmerica Permanent Bureau against a decision of the FIM North America Stewards
+3.6.2 Right of appeal to the MotoAmerica Permanent Bureau against a decision of the FIM North America Appeal Stewards

-No appeal may be lodged if the FIM North America Stewards confirm the previous decision of the Race Direction.
+No appeal may be lodged if the FIM North America Appeal Stewards Panel confirm the previous decision of the FIMNA Stewards Panel.
 In this case, the decision of the FIM North America Stewards is final.